AddeAndersson/TNM085/README.txt

 6. Open the file named ”GLPrimer”, build and run the program.
 7. Press 'A' to start.

 8. To start the simulation, press “A” to make the cue ball move.
+To move the camera, use "C", "Space" and the arrows.